-When we put ABA to work, we can help a child facing a severe developmental disability with little to no communication skills start talking, have increased focus, improve social skills, and improve memory.
-We almost always see a huge improvement in behavior issues and that child’s ability to interact with peers and family.
+When we put ABA to work, we can help a child facing a severe developmental disability with little to no communication skills start communicating effectively to get his most basic needs and desires met.
+We almost always see a huge improvement in behavior issues and that child’s ability to interact with peers and family through this initial step.

-Our founder, Cynthia Swank, first saw the impact that ABA had on young children when she worked as a special education teacher in the late 1990s.
+Our founder, Cynthia Swank, first saw the impact that ABA had on young children when she worked as a special education teacher in the second half of the 1990s.
 When she worked with her students, she found that by using the principles of ABA, she witnessed significant behavior changes and saw her students’ communication skills improve more than with any other method she had been taught to use.

 When treated using ABA, her students learned how to communicate rather than act out when they wanted or needed something.
-With their newfound communication skills and the independence that came with them, her students’ personalities blossomed for the very first time.
-They started liking people, became more outgoing and were noticeably happier.
+With their new found communication skills and the independence that came with them, her students’ personalities blossomed for the very first time.
+They started engaging with people more and were noticeably happier.

 She was convinced of the ability of ABA intervention to help children with developmental disabilities.
 She later became a certified behavioral analyst and dedicated her career to teaching special education teachers how to use ABA in the classroom.

 Every child we work with is unique, just like the customized ABA interventions they receive.